Is Your Roof Angle Suitable For Solar Panels?

 The flat solar panel in this example will only get half the sunlight, and therefore produce half the energy compared to the sun being directly overhead.

-The solution in this example is, of course, to tilt the panel by 60° so that it captures all the sunlight:
+A solution is to tilt the panel by 60° so it captures all the sunlight:

 So what is the best angle for a solar panel?

-So for my house in Adelaide, the perfect panel angle is 29° from horizontal.
+So for my house in Adelaide, the perfect panel angle to maximize solar generation is 32° from horizontal.

 How much power do you lose if your roof is at a different angle to your latitude?

-In a perfect world (well my perfect world anyway) all builders would be forced to build roofs with pitches the same as the latitude of the house.
-However as mentioned before, most roofs in Australia are at 15° or 22.5°.
+In a perfect world (well my perfect world anyway) all roofs would be built at the ideal pitch to maximize solar output.
+However, as mentioned before, most roofs in Australia are at 15° or 22.5°.

 So how much solar power are you losing if your panels are not at the perfect tilt angle?